Interested in getting started with us? Here's details:

 Lessons last 45 minutes, of which 30 minutes is almost always the minimum saddle time.
 If you are in a group lesson, you will generally be in the saddle for the full 45 minutes.
 Please be sure to arrive 15 minutes before your lesson starts, so that you can groom and tack up your horse.
 (In general, don’t take your horse out of his stall more than 15 minutes before the lesson starts, so that he can drink and eat and so on, as necessary.)
 Please also allow yourself 10 minutes after the lesson is over, to clean up your horse and wipe down your tack.

 Everyone must wear an SEI-approved safety helmet, specific to horseback riding.
+Please note that the helmet must have been purchased within the past 5 years and be free from incidents.
 As well, please wear breeches, paddock boots & half-chaps or tall dress boots, and gloves.
 For your first few lessons, we can loan most of you a helmet and many of you paddock boots; you should wear long, comfortable pants and closed-toed shoes.
-Please note: if we do not have a helmet that fits your head comfortably and safely, you will not be able to ride until you have a helmet of your own..
+Please also note: if we do not have a helmet that fits your head comfortably and safely, you will not be able to ride until you have a helmet of your own..

 YOUR FITNESS LEVEL